jiangmiemie/PyneconeBlog/READMEen.md

 ### Download the dependencies

-`pip install -r requirements.txt`
+``pip install -r requirements.txt``

 ### Domain name

-Apply the front-end domain and back-end domain and configure SSL.
+Apply the front-end domain and back-end domain, and configure SSL.

 Modify [constants.py](blog/constants.py)
 `MAIN_URL` for your front-end domain name: the front-end is displayed here.